-All applicants must complete an application online at www.mc.edu/apply.
-Completed applications should be returned to the Office of Enrollment Services by the first day of class for the entering term.
+All applicants must complete an application online at https://go.mc.edu/apply/.
+Completed applications should be submitted online by the first day of class for the entering term.
 Early application is encouraged because decisions regarding admission are made on a rolling basis as applications are received.

 Applicants must have documented evidence of having had the MMR within the last ten years or evidence of having had two immunizations if they were born on or after January 1, 1957.
 This does not apply to students seeking online enrollment.
+There is an opt-out process for students with medical or religious objections.